Alpha-Scorpii-a/Liberland/blockchain/validator.md

 Misc remarks
 ------------
 * you can't validate and nominate at the same time.
 If your node is a validator, and you chose to nominate, then the node is automatically removed from validators
 * if you want to add own stake to your validator, go to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fmainnet.liberland.org#/staking/actions and click the "..." button at the right -> "bond more funds".
+* a Liberland citizen can only run 1 validator node, not more.
 <br>

 Polkadot doc